LATINO BOOK REVIEW

 One-Bedroom

 Solo is a free spirited, rhythmic poetry collection by Sheila Maldonado with a wide range melody.
 At times, her poetry is serious and painfully profound.
 Other times it is casual, relaxed and even silly.
-She speaks without holding back Continue reading...
+She speaks without holding Continue reading...
 4/4/17

 Maria Palitachi | Voces de América Latina